DanilleH22/inkpad_book/README.md

     - Go to browse and choose a book
     - Click read now
     - Only first chapter should be shown
+    - Press next button and next chapter should be shown.
     Expected Result: The current chapter should be hidden, and the next chapter should be displayed.
     Actual Result: As expected, the next chapter is displayed when the 'Next' button is clicked.
     Pass/Fail: Pass